Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress
   * "Propaganda as Provocation"
   * "Strategic Provocation in Domestic Politics"
-  * "What Does Democracy Mean to Americans?"
+  * "What Does Democracy Mean to the Masses?"
   * "Measuring Preference Intensity and Its Policy Effects" (with [Zachary Peskowitz](https://www.zacharypeskowitz.com))
   * "What Is a Patriot?" (with [Kai Quek](https://ppaweb.hku.hk/f/quek) and Felix Wang)